Probing for Knowledge Attribution in Large Language Models: Introduction

 \section{Introduction}

 Picture yourself rushing to book a last-minute flight for a funeral.
-You ask an airline’s chatbot whether you can claim a bereavement fare after travelling, and the system confidently replies, ``Yes, you have 90 days.''
+You ask an airline’s chatbot whether you can claim a bereavement fare, and the system confidently replies, ``Yes, you have 90 days.''
 The rule, however, never existed, and months later, the refund is denied.
-This example stems from a real case in which, in a landmark ruling, the British Columbia Civil Resolution Tribunal held Air Canada liable for its chatbot’s misinformation \citep{cecco2024air, lifshitz2024bctribunal}. was A single inaccurate but authoritative response can now impose serious financial, legal, or practical consequences.
-Although LLM hallucinations, untrue or ungrounded outputs \citep{survey_taxonomy_hallucinations} like in the case of the bereavement fare, have become a central research focus, existing detection techniques often miss a more fundamental issue: users lack visibility into where a model’s answers come from.
+This example stems from a real case in which Air Canada was held liable for its chatbot’s misinformation \citep{cecco2024air, lifshitz2024bctribunal}.
+A single inaccurate response can now impose serious financial, legal, or practical consequences.

+Although LLM hallucinations, untrue or ungrounded outputs \citep{survey_taxonomy_hallucinations}, have become a central research focus, existing detection techniques often miss a more fundamental issue: users lack transparency over where a model’s answers come from.
 The airline could have benefited from knowing the chatbot’s true provenance, as attribution would have enabled verification against official policy.
-Existing prior approaches in research, including LLMs-as-a-judge \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination, ravi2024lynxopensourcehallucination, friel2023chainpollhighefficacymethod} and uncertainty measures \citep{wilson2022bayesiandeeplearningprobabilistic, shafer2007tutorialconformalprediction}, struggle because models can be confidently wrong \citep{kuhn2023semanticuncertaintylinguisticinvariances} and because ``hallucination'' lacks a consistent operational definition \citep{qi2024catchelephantsurveyevolvement}.
-Moreover, these methods evaluate correctness but not provenance, even though provenance is an essential factor determining whether users can trust an answer.
+Existing prior approaches in research, including LLMs-as-a-judge \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination, ravi2024lynxopensourcehallucination, friel2023chainpollhighefficacymethod} and uncertainty measures \citep{tomani2024uncertainty, shelmanov2025head}, struggle because models can be confidently wrong \citep{kuhn2023semanticuncertaintylinguisticinvariances, simhi2025trust} and because ``hallucination'' lacks a consistent operational definition \citep{qi2024catchelephantsurveyevolvement}.

 To address this gap, we turn to \emph{contributive attribution} \citep{worledge2023unifyingcorroborativecontributiveattributions}, which distinguishes between contextual knowledge (from the prompt or retrieved evidence) and parametric knowledge (stored in the model’s weights).
 This framing complements the well-known divide between faithfulness and factuality errors \citep{survey_taxonomy_hallucinations, qi2024catchelephantsurveyevolvement, ye2023cognitivemiragereviewhallucinations} within hallucination taxonomies, but shifts the focus: instead of asking whether the output is true, we ask whether the model relied on the source the user intended.
 Attribution signals can help users detect when a model defaults to conflicting parametric knowledge or, conversely, when it overly relies on irrelevant context.
 This is particularly valuable in retrieval-augmented generation systems \citep{Lewis2020RetrievalAugmentedGF, RAGpretrain, RAGTrillionTokens, AtlasRAG}, where errors often arise not from bad retrieval but from the model ignoring retrieved information \citep{petroni2020how, li-etal-2023-large}.